dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/foreign-and-principal-keys.md

 title: Foreign and principal keys in relationships - EF Core
 description: The use and configuration of foreign keys, alternate keys, and primary keys in relationships
 author: ajcvickers
-ms.date: 02/25/2023
+ms.date: 03/19/2023
 uid: core/modeling/relationships/foreign-and-principal-keys
 ---
-# Foreign principal keys in relationships
+# Foreign and principal keys in relationships

 All [one-to-one](xref:core/modeling/relationships/one-to-one) and [one-to-many](xref:core/modeling/relationships/one-to-many) relationships are defined by a foreign key on the dependent end that references a primary or alternate key on the principal end.
 For convenience, this primary or alternate key is known as the "principal key" for the relationship.
 [Many-to-many](xref:core/modeling/relationships/one-to-many) relationships are composed of two one-to-many relationships, each of which is itself defined by a foreign key referencing a principal key.